 Potential Long Term Impact

-The value of books is clear.
-Reading helps us receive information, pass time, understand other people's perspectives and cultures, to write and think better, and to see a world outside of the one in which we live.
-At least 25,000 women and children each year will benefit from reading thee books.
+The value of books to expand the mind and learning is clear.
+Reading helps people receive information, understand other people's perspectives and cultures, to write and think better, and to see a world outside of the one in which they live.
+At least 25,000 women and children each year will benefit from reading these books.

 Total Funding Goal: $50,000